rojonbarnett/rojonbarnett/README.md

 # 💫 About Me:
-Developed a Java -based Uno Game on a team in my CS capstone course.<br>Looking to enhance my dev. and research skills as an intern or junior programmer<br>Improving my Javascript and Css skills<br>Ask me about my Adversarial Machine Learning Research<br>I run about an hour daily and lift weights, because a strong body = a strong mind
+Recently developed a Java -based Uno Game on a team in my CS capstone course.<br>Looking to enhance my dev. and research skills as an intern or junior programmer<br>Improving my Javascript and Css skills<br>Ask me about my Adversarial Machine Learning Research<br>I run about an hour daily and lift weights, because a strong body = a strong mind

 ## 🌐 Socials: